ryanabrego/PI-Adapter-OPC-UA-Docs/V1/OSIsoft Adapter for OPC UA overview/OSIsoft Adapter for OPC UA principles of operation.md

 - Data selection: Perform selection of OPC UA items to which the adapter should subscribe for data.
 - Logging: Set up the logging attributes to manage the adapter logging behavior.

-For more information, see [OSIsoft Adapter for OPC UA data source configuration](xref:OSIsoftAdapterForOPCUADataSourceConfiguration) and [OSIsoft Adapter for OPC UA data selection configuration](xref:OSIsoftAdapterForOPCUADataSelectionConfiguration).
+For more information, see [PI Adapter for OPC UA data source configuration](xref:PIAdapterForOPCUADataSourceConfiguration) and [PI Adapter for OPC UA data selection configuration](xref:PIAdapterForOPCUADataSelectionConfiguration).

 ## Connection

 The OPC UA adapter uses the binary opc.tcp protocol to communicate with the OPC UA servers.
 When a secured connection is enabled, the X.509-type client and server certificates are exchanged and verified and the connection between the OPC UA adapter and the configured OPC UA server is established.

-For more information on secure connections, see [OSIsoft Adapter for OPC UA security configuration](xref:OSIsoftAdapterForOPCUASecurityConfiguration).
+For more information on secure connections, see [PI Adapter for OPC UA security configuration](xref:PIAdapterForOPCUASecurityConfiguration).

 ## Data collection